brunorsch/brunnofdc/README.md

 ### Hi there 👋😃

-- 👨‍💻 Currently working with Java and Kotlin, mainly at the back-end, using Spring Framework.
+- 👨‍💻 Currently working with Java (and Kotlin when I have the chance), mainly at the back-end, using Spring Framework.
 - 🧐 Interested in Kotlin (❤️), Java, TypeScript and GoLang!
 - ⛏️ Minecraft passionate and addicted.
 Also, an enthusiast of Bukkit, Spigot and Paper communities.